heej-jhj/heej-jhj.github.io/_pages/about.md

 I have long focused on the role of security in information science and technology, but I also care about issues like governance, privacy, and accountability in the ever-changing world of AI technologies.

 I have various interests in information security, data analytics, computer forensics, cloud computing, and artificial intelligence.
 As a recent graduate entering the workforce, my goal is to contribute positively to these fields, continuously learn, and develop my skills.
-I am passionate about being someone who can offer guidance and support in these areas.
+I'm striving to become someone who can offer guidance and support in these areas.

 ## My Background & History
 I am a cybersecurity analyst with a broad background in data analytics.